developer-onizuka/serviceMesh/README.md

 - Each cluster must have a DNS entry for the service in order for the DNS lookup to succeed, and a request to be successfully sent.
 This is true even if there are no instances of that service’s pods running in the cluster which makes requests.
 - For clusters spanning networks, this can be achieved by exposing the control plane through an Istio gateway which goes thru such as internal load balancers.
 (But I don't draw the Istio gateway in the figure below, because of no space to draw it and it also gets so complicating to understand.)
 - Istio Citadel is for CA (Certificate Authority).
 See also https://www.youtube.com/watch?v=LmZz8KpSY74.
+- See also the video about mTLS (https://www.youtube.com/watch?v=7_O58efytvM)

 The following is a case of
 - multiple cluster